rryam/ShipinKit/README.md

 ## Disclaimer

-This is an unofficial library and is not affiliated with or endorsed by RunwayML.
+This is an unofficial library and is not affiliated with or endorsed by RunwayML, Luma Labs or Kling AI.